Use this link to access our Trail Finder app.

-Property Description: North Falmouth Community Forest includes 375 acres of the most remote, and least accessible property in town.
+Property Description: North Falmouth Community Forest includes over 400 acres of the most remote, and least accessible property in town.
 As the name suggests, the property is entirely wooded with a mix of hardwood and softwood species.
 Several well-marked trails have been established on the property, which also connect to Blackstrap Hill Community Forest.

 Natural Features: NFCF is entirely wooded and home to a variety of species of wildlife, including whitetail deer, turkeys, fishers, snowshoe hares, porcupines, bobcats, a wide variety of songbirds, and an occasional moose and black bear.
 Several vernal pools are also located on the property.